- SENATORS' STATEMENTS

 Senator Robichaud: If we have to give our bills to the officials, we might as well go home.

 It is crucial to get the support of the minister's officials.
 The process is based on a dialogue with these people that may lead to changes to the bill over time, if necessary.
-Unfortunately, Senator Chaput did not follow the process.
+Unfortunately, Senator Chaput did not follow this process.

 Ultimately, even after not doing her homework with departmental and ministerial officials, I still helped to organize a meeting for her with the minister.
 She met with the President of the Treasury Board on a Monday afternoon to announce to him that she was tabling the bill on Wednesday.
 She met with him on Monday afternoon and was tabling the bill on Wednesday.
 She only made the bill available to him on Tuesday — less than 24 hours before tabling.